 Step 5- When you open the door, there will be a pile of burned grease and leftover food.
 All you have to do is sweep or wipe that out and the inside is done.
 If the racks still have some gunk on them, you can take them out and soak them in the sink for half an hour and then wipe everything off.

-Non-Self Cleaning Oven
+Inside the Oven: Non-Self Cleaning Oven

 Step 1- Remove the racks and soak them in warm water and dish soap for a couple hours.
+A large sink is usuall sufficient for this.
+Those with very large oven racks may want to consider used the bathtub instead.

 Step 2- Add 4 tablespoons of baking soda to a spray bottle and fill the rest with water.
 Shake it up to dissolve the baking soda.